Open-Source-Compliance/tdosca-tc03b-simplhw/input-sources/README.md

 ## 6. Licensing <a id="lic"></a>

-The *input* the project *tdosca-tc03b-simplhw* is licensed under the terms of the MIT license.
-See the file COPYING in the top directory
+In general, the *input* the project *tdosca-tc03b-simplhw* is licensed under the terms of the MIT license (See the file COPYING in the top directory).
+But the gradle scripts (gradle/... gradlw gradlew.bat) which are created by `gradle wrappe` are licensed under the Apache-v2 license (see the file LICENSE.gradle in the top directory).